-- Do not use pressure-treated wood or old railway ties.
-The chemical preservatives can migrate into both the soil and plants.There are some newer pressure-treated woods that are allegedly far superior (less hazardous) than traditional pressure-treated wood.
-If you want to use this stuff, be sure to do your home work first so you’re certain it’s safe for your garden.
+- ACQ: Alkaline Copper Quaternary treated lumber is a more recent improvement.
+If you want to use this stuff, be sure to do your homework first so you’re certain it’s safe for your food garden: not just fence posts and decks.
+Also, safety standards may vary by country or region.
 What goes in your soil goes in the water, plants, and wildlife, so it’s important to be careful.

 If your raised beds will be exposed to a lot of moisture, wood like pine may only last a few years.

 - Other naturally rot-resistant woods (listed below) will last even longer.

 - Naturally rot-resistant, long-lasting

 Cedar, yew, redwood, juniper (has a very rustic look)